Care Bears: 2007 relaunch

-In 2006, AG Properties announced that to coincide with the franchise's 25th-anniversary celebrations, the Care Bears would be given a new, refreshed look with a new TV series and a feature-length movie titled, Care Bears: Oopsy Does It! to be released by 20th Century Fox Home Entertainment during 2007.
+In 2006, AG Properties announced that to coincide with the franchise's 25th anniversary celebrations, the Care Bears would be given a complete redesign with a new TV series and a feature-length movie titled, Care Bears: Oopsy Does It!, to be released by 20th Century Fox Home Entertainment during 2007.
 It also was announced that AG had acquired all of Nelvana's Care Bears projects along the way.

-The new look was done by the American Greetings Properties illustration team, alongside a new logo.
-Fifteen of the 39 bears were represented in this new look, while five of them were chosen to be the focus of the franchise: Cheer Bear, Funshine Bear, Grumpy Bear, Share Bear, and new-addition, Oopsy Bear.
+The new character designs were done by the American Greetings Properties' illustration team, alongside a new logo.
+15 of the 39 bears were represented in this new look, while five of them were chosen to be the focus of the franchise: Cheer Bear, Funshine Bear, Grumpy Bear, Share Bear, and new addition, Oopsy Bear.
 In August 2007, Oopsy Does It! was given a limited theatrical release by Kidtoon Films.
-Essentially a pilot to the traditionally-animated television series, Care Bears: Adventures in Care-a-Lot, the movie was made to introduce the new look to the public audience.
-The TV series itself would premiere on CBS on September 15, 2007, as part of the block KEWLopolis, a joint-run block by AG and DIC Entertainment, with both the movie and series being produced by SD Entertainment.
-A new theme song was created, known as We Are the Care Bears, and was performed by former Letters to Cleo member, Kay Hanley.
+Essentially serving as the pilot to the traditionally-animated television series, Care Bears: Adventures in Care-a-Lot, the movie was made to introduce the new look to the public.
+The TV series itself would premiere on CBS on September 15, 2007, as part of its children's programming block KEWLopolis, a joint-run block by AG and DIC Entertainment, with both the movie and series being produced by SD Entertainment.
+A new theme song was written, known as We Are the Care Bears, and was performed by former Letters to Cleo member Kay Hanley.
 The associated music video premiered on Fox, Nickelodeon and MuchMusic.

-As the 2007 era was a reboot, prior plot devices, like the Cloudmobiles, the Caring Meter, the Cloud Keeper and Care-a-Lot Castle, were neither referred to nor mentioned in the new series.
-In its place is the Gathering Tree, which is where the Care Bears now gather to meet or hold festivities.
-Also, the Care Bears had never had humans visit Care-a-Lot Castle, and so a new villain named Grizzle (who seeks to conquer Care-a-Lot and nothing else) was introduced.
-A February, 2007 article in The Wall Street Journal states that in the new version, "they live in a village, centered on a big tree, with no castle in sight".
+As the 2007 version was a reboot, previous plot devices, such as the Cloudmobiles, the Caring Meter, the Cloud Keeper and Care-a-Lot Castle, were neither referred to nor mentioned.
+Instead, the Care Bears gather to meet and hold festivities at the Gathering Tree.
+Also in this version, the Care Bears never had humans visit Care-a-Lot, and a new villain named Grizzle (who seeks to conquer Care-a-Lot and nothing else) was introduced.
+A February 2007 article in The Wall Street Journal states that in this version, "they live in a village, centered on a big tree, with no castle in sight".